yashkarkhanis01/Plant-Leaf-Disease-Detection/README.md

 <h3 align="center"> ⭐ Don't forget to star this repository! ⭐ </h3>

 ## ❓ About
-The Plant Leaf Disease Detection project is a machine learning application designed to identify diseases in plant leaves from images.
-This system uses Convolutional Neural Networks (CNNs) for image classification to detect and classify leaf diseases, aiding in early diagnosis and effective treatment.
+The Plant Leaf Disease Detection System is an AI-driven tool designed to assist in the early detection and diagnosis of plant diseases.
+This system processes images of plant leaves to identify various diseases, helping farmers take timely actions to mitigate the impact on crops.

 ## 📸 Screenshot